 Our ophthalmologists at The McIndoe Centre regularly have changed the lives of thousands of patients through cataract surgery.
 We offer exceptional surgical care and provide lifetime aftercare help and advice if you need it.

 Restore your vision and confidence today.
-Contact our friendly team for more information. *We also provide eye tests also arrange eye tests if you’d like a better understanding of your condition. ---
+Contact our friendly team for more information.

 What are cataracts and how do they develop?

 A cataract is a clouding of the lens in your eye.
 Your lens sits just behind your iris, the coloured part of your eye.
 Normally, your lens is clear and helps to focus the light entering your eye.
 Developing cataracts will cause your sight to become cloudy and misty.
 Cataracts can affect one or both eyes.
 Cataracts are treated by surgery, during which the cloudy lens is removed and replaced by an artificial lens.

 Cataracts result from changes in the way the cells of the lens are arranged and their water content, which causes the lens to become cloudy instead of clear.
 When this happens, light cannot pass directly through the lens and you may notice problems with your vision.
 A cataract is not a growth or a film growing over the eye; it is simply the lens becoming cloudy.

 In this video, Consultant Ophthalmic, Corneal and Refractive Surgeon Samer Hamada explains what is a cataract, what are the symptoms, what caracat removal surgery involves, as well as the different options of lenses available.

 What are the signs and symptoms of cataracts?

 Cataracts normally develop very slowly.
 At first, the changes they make to your sight may be difficult to notice, but as they get worse you’ll start to notice symptoms such as: